Bat Pussy: Discovery and release

 Virtually nothing is known about the production of Bat Pussy, as the film bears no credits and no names have been publicly associated with the film.
 There is no known record of Bat Pussys existence prior to the 1990s, when musician and filmmaker Mike McCarthy (known for creating the 2009 film Cigarette Girl) discovered roughly 200 boxes of vintage Super 8 and 16 mm pornographic films and porn loops in the back room of the Paris adult movie theater in Memphis, Tennessee, among which was a 600-foot 16mm reel labeled "BATPUSSY".
 McCarthy contacted Mike Vraney, founder of exploitation film distributor Something Weird Video, and Vraney purchased the Paris Theater's collection for $1000.

 Despite being found in Tennessee, it is uncertain where Bat Pussy was filmed.
 Based on the actors' heavy Southern accents, McCarthy believes the film was shot in the "Mid-South area": "That is to say, around Memphis, Tennessee (or nearby Arkansas, Alabama, or Mississippi)".
 In a 2013 interview with Seattle Weekly about the documentary film That's Sexploitation!, in which Bat Pussy is briefly featured, Vraney mentioned that the film was likely made in Texas, saying "I love sexploitation movies made in Texas, just because these girls have these amazing accents.
 In Bat Pussy, that girl's accent is hilarious".
 Following the film's 2K restoration, it was discovered that the actor who plays "Buddy" has an Arkansas Razorbacks tattoo on his buttock.

 The year of Bat Pussys production is also of debate.
 Although the Internet Movie Database and the Internet Adult Film Database both list a year of 1973, Something Weird more vaguely dates it as "1970s".
 The issue of Screw magazine which Buddy is reading from at the beginning of the film has a cover date of September 14, 1970.
-In the audio commentary of Bat Pussys Blu-ray release, the commentators believe it to have been made around 1968 or 1969.